Unit Guide for Daily Warm-Ups

 • Monday: What started the Cold War?

-• Tuesday: What is containment?
+• Tuesday: What is containment and how was it used?

 • Wednesday: What was the arms race?